elor/tuvero/doc/reference/errors.md

 Warning: scripts/ui/tab_new.js: undocumented: 'function update'
 Warning: scripts/ui/tab_new.js: > 10 functions: 42
 Warning: scripts/ui/tab_new.js: > 400 lines: 828
-Warning: scripts/ui/tab_new.js: Line 7, E:0200: Invalid JsDoc tag: exports
-Warning: scripts/ui/tab_new.js: Line 46, E:0121: Illegal comma at end of object literal
 Warning: scripts/ui/tab_new.js: Line 124, E:0120: Binary operator should go on previous line "||"
 Warning: scripts/ui/tab_new.js: Line 244, E:0120: Binary operator should go on previous line "&&"
 Warning: scripts/ui/tab_new.js: Line 255, E:0120: Binary operator should go on previous line "&&"
 Warning: scripts/ui/tab_new.js: Line 258, E:0120: Binary operator should go on previous line ":"
-Warning: scripts/ui/tab_new.js: Line 686, E:0121: Illegal comma at end of object literal
-Warning: scripts/ui/tab_new.js: Line 691, E:0121: Illegal comma at end of object literal
-Warning: scripts/ui/tab_new.js: Line 697, E:0121: Illegal comma at end of object literal
-Warning: scripts/ui/tab_new.js: Line 700, E:0121: Illegal comma at end of object literal
-Warning: scripts/ui/tab_new.js: Line 763, E:0131: Single-quoted string preferred over double-quoted string.
-Warning: scripts/ui/tab_new.js: Line 766, E:0131: Single-quoted string preferred over double-quoted string.
-Warning: scripts/ui/tab_new.js: Line 766, E:0131: Single-quoted string preferred over double-quoted string.
 Warning: scripts/ui/tab_new.js: line 18, col 0, Identifier 'Tab_Games' is not in camel case.
 Warning: scripts/ui/tab_new.js: line 18, col 0, Identifier 'Tab_Ranking' is not in camel case.
 Warning: scripts/ui/tab_new.js: line 18, col 0, Identifier 'Tab_History' is not in camel case.
-Warning: scripts/ui/tab_new.js: line 17, col 62, This function has too many parameters.
+Warning: scripts/ui/tab_new.js: line 17, col 60, This function has too many parameters.
 (17)
 Warning: scripts/ui/tab_new.js: line 21, col 0, Identifier 'Tab_New' is not in camel case.
 Warning: scripts/ui/tab_new.js: line 23, col 0, Identifier 'Tab_New' is not in camel case.
 Warning: scripts/ui/tab_new.js: line 124, col 11, Bad line breaking before '||'.